Air Quality in Hong Kong

 Hong Kong's air pollution is mainly contributed by motor vehicles, marine vessels and power plants.
 The two greatest challenges are local street-level pollution and regional smog.
 Diesel vehicles, particularly trucks, buses and light buses, are the main source of street-level pollution.
 Smog is caused by a combination of pollutants mainly from motor vehicles, industry and power plants in Hong Kong and the Pearl River Delta.
 The Government released the first Clean Air Plan for Hong Kong in March 2013 which sets out in detail the various measures to tackle air pollution from power plants, land and sea transport, and non-road mobile machinery and to strengthen collaboration with Guangdong to deal with regional pollution.
 A progress report was published in June 2017 which gave an account on its implementation and achievements.
 The Government announced the Clean Air Plan for Hong Kong 2035 in June 2021 setting out the long-term goals and strategies to further enhance the air quality with a view to leading Hong Kong to become a liveable city with air quality on par with major international cities by 2035.

 With regard to improving regional air quality, the Government has long been collaborating with the Guangdong Provincial Government to implement a wide range of measures and set jointly a number of 5-year emission reduction targets.
-Both sides have commenced a study on “Post-2020 regional air pollutant emission reduction targets and concentration levels” with a view to formulating emission reduction strategies and targets for 2025 and 2030.
+Both sides completed a study on “Post-2020 regional air pollutant emission reduction targets and concentration levels” to formulate emission reduction strategies and targets for 2025 and 2030.

 Hong Kong's Air Quality Objectives

 The Government has set out Hong Kong’s Air Quality Objectives (AQOs) in the Air Pollution Control Ordinance (Cap.
 311), and is required to review the AQOs at least once every five years to continuously improve air quality and safeguard public health.
-The current AQOs took effect from 1 January 2022.
-The Government has embarked on a new round of review to assess the scope for further tightening the AQOs, with an aim of completing the review by 2023.
+The current AQOs took effect from 11 April 2025.

 The Environmental Protection Department releases hourly Air Quality Health Index (AQHI) to inform the public of the short-term health risk of air pollution in Hong Kong and helps the public take precautionary measures to protect their health.
 The AQHIs are reported on a scale of 1 to 10 and 10+ and are grouped into five AQHI health risk categories with health advice provided.
 This is particularly useful for people who are sensitive to air pollution like children, the elderly and those with heart or respiratory illnesses who need to take precautions when the health risk levels are high.
 The health risk categories forecast also advises the public before the onset of high health risk categories due to pollution episodes.